EOSC-synergy/o3skim/README.md

 ```

 ## BlackBox tests - [Pytest framework](https://docs.pytest.org/en/stable/)
 Located inside tests package folder (./tests).
 Black box testing is used to test the system from a general overview of the application.
-Pytest framework is selected in order to provide a simple syntax to test all possible combinations form the user point of view.
+Pytest framework is selected in order to provide a simple syntax to test all possible combinations from the user point of view.

 To run only black box tests use:
 ```sh